 Option 1, The Minimum Compliance Scenario is the worst performing option as it scores negatively against objectives for re use, recovery and recycling as a result of the option only proposing an Energy from Waste facility with a capacity for 450,000 tonnes of waste.
-It will therefore not produce any soil improvers like other options.
 It is predicted to have positive effects on most other aspects of the environment, based on the WRATE modelling and will also result in efficient use of land as the option will not require a large amount of land to be developed.